jamkelly89/Gaps_Islands_SQL_Problem/README.md

 ## Application
 I was asked to reduce the runtime of SQL code that used cross joins to combine overlapping intervals and refresh a table.
 The code also merged adjacent intervals (as defined by adjacent days).
 These time intervals represented participant stays in a health care faciltiy.

-I was able to reduce the runtime from 2+ hours down to 20 seconds
+I was able to reduce the runtime from 2+ hours down to 20 seconds.
+You can modify the code to include more fields as your id field, adjust the math on how to define adjacent stays, or eliminate the adjacent piece entirely.

 ## Research
 There is a lot of information on the "Gaps & Islands problem" or "time interval union problem" with solutions in many languages.
 I enjoyed the one I found from Itzik the New 1: 17 seconds found [here](https://www.itprotoday.com/development-techniques-and-management/solutions-packing-date-and-time-intervals-puzzle).
 The solution references a problem called maximum concurrent sessions.
 The Itzik solution I pulled was not the fastest solution posted, but the one I enjoyed implementing for my application.